GwangWooKim/SBC-analysis/README.md

 # SBC-analysis
 This repository contains codes which are used in analyzing the data from DISIST.
 Note that
 * We can't provide the used data (`merged_count_matrix_3`) and its metadata (`condtion_3`)
-* During analyzing, we figure out that the used dataset has problems (in preprocessing-level).
+* During analyzing, __we figure out that the used dataset has problems (in preprocessing-level).
 So DIGIST has been resolving this problem.
-We will re-analyze the corrected data and report results.
+We will re-analyze the corrected data and report results.__
 * The code 92-113 might not be able to work.
 I will deal with this part after getting the data.

+## Results (partial)